 Topics of current interest in psychology that fall outside the regular curriculum.
-Recent offerings have included sports psychology, learning research, and Jews, Muslims, and Basques: their sociocultural contributions to Spain.
+Recent offerings have included sports psychology and learning research.

 300 Research Methods.

 Study of scientific methods in psychology, including descriptive, correlational, and experimental approaches, with emphasis on artifacts, biases, and ethical issues in psychological research.
 Prerequisites: PSYC 100, and PSYC 250, or by permission.